Motor Insurers Bureau Untraced Driver Claims

 What to Do Before Making an MIB Claim

-Secondly, you should provide as much assistance to the MIB as it requires to enable it to investigate the claim, within a reasonable amount of time.
-This may include providing a statement or other information, either orally in an interview or in writing.
+Secondly, you should provide as much help as the MIB needs so it can investigate the claim within a reasonable amount of time.
+This could include making a statement, or giving them any other information either by interview or in writing.

-You should also be aware that if you have fully comprehensive car insurance, you have to use that policy to claim for vehicle damage.
-Your insurance provider will have access to the Motor Insurance Database and potentially be able to trace the other driver or their insurers.
+You should also know that if you have fully comprehensive car insurance, you’ll have to use that policy to claim for any damage to your vehicle.
+Your insurance provider has access to the Motor Insurance Database and could potentially trace the other driver or their insurer.

 How Long Will It Take to Get Compensation?

-We’ll keep you up-to-date as the claim is processed, so you’re fully aware of what’s happening every step of the way.
+We’ll keep you up-to-date as your MIB claim is processed, so you’re fully aware of what’s happening every step of the way.

 For free legal advice call our Personal Injury Solicitors

 We're happy to help